Five Tax Secrets to Avoid IRS Difficulties

 The fine print requires you to file your tax returns and pay on time for the next five years.
 If you don’t, the IRS then revokes the deal and bills you for the original amount, plus interest and penalties.

-Many of my “offers in compromise” presented to the IRS on your behalf are accepted.
+Many of our “offers in compromise” presented to the IRS on your behalf are accepted.
 Let Taxman and Associates assist you.
-Howard worked for the IRS for fifteen years and is familiar with all of its inner workings.
+We have extensive IRS experience and are familiar with all of its inner workings.
 You owe it to yourself to take action and rid yourself of all IRS problems.